Katas Raj Temples: Modern

 The temples fell into disrepair over the decades following Partition, and suffered neglect.
 Pakistani Hindus would continue to occasionally visit the site, but were unable to maintain the expansive complex.
 The pond was polluted with litter, while local villagers would also use the pool for recreation.
 Indian Hindu pilgrims were forbidden to visit the site in 1956, 1960, and after the Indo-Pakistan war in 1965.
-India pilgrims were not permitted to visit the site again until 1984.
+Indian pilgrims were not permitted to visit the site again until 1984.

 India's former Deputy Prime Minister Lal Krishna Advani visited the temples in 2005, and expressed displeasure at the site's dilapidated state.
 In 2005 Pakistan proposed to restore the temple complex, while in 2006 the restoration project began in order to clean the sacred pond, paint and restore some temples, and installation of informational blue boards around the temple complex.
-300 Indian Hindus visited the site for the Shivratri festival in 2006, which for a short time became an annual tradition for some Indian pilgrims, though Indians stopped coming after the 2008 Mumbai attacks.
-2,000 Pakistani Hindus resumed the tradition of celebrating Shivratri at the temple in 2010, and another 2,000 in 2011 with visitors coming from as far as Karachi.
-A wedding for Hindu couples was arranged during that year's Shivratri festival for couples from Khyber Pakhtunkhwa province whose families had lost much of their property in the 2010 Pakistan floods.
+300 Indian Hindus visited the site for the Maha Shivaratri festival in 2006, which for a short time became an annual tradition for some Indian pilgrims, though Indians stopped coming after the 2008 Mumbai attacks.
+2,000 Pakistani Hindus resumed the tradition of celebrating Maha Shivaratri at the temple in 2010, and another 2,000 in 2011 with visitors coming from as far as Karachi.
+A wedding for Hindu couples was arranged during that year's Maha Shivaratri festival for couples from Khyber Pakhtunkhwa province whose families had lost much of their property in the 2010 Pakistan floods.

 In January 2017, Pakistan's government began installation of shikharas on the temples.
 In February 2017, 200 pilgrims from India traveled to the temple to participate in the Katas Raj Dham festival.
 In 2018, Pakistan issued visas to 139 Indian Hindu pilgrims to visit Katas Raj dham.